-- Ensure plants are watered well on Friday afternoon before leaving for the weekend. - Remove plastic wrap as soon as plants are 1 cm tall. - Remove diseased plants immediately to prevent spread. - When plants grow a second set of leaves (their 'true leaves'), transplant them into their own pots, and they are ready to be adopted out.
+Ensure plants are watered well on Friday afternoon before leaving for the weekend.
+Remove plastic wrap as soon as plants are 1 cm tall.

+Remove diseased plants immediately to prevent spread.

+When plants grow a second set of leaves (their 'true leaves'), transplant them into their own pots, and they are ready to be adopted out.

-If transplanting into containers: Transplanting Wait Times
+If transplanting into containers: Transplanting Wait Times - This information is from the Old Farmer's Almanac

 Vegetables Approximate weeks until transplanting

 Lettuce 4-6

 Melons 3-4

 Peppers 8-10

 Tomatoes 6-8

 Herbs

 Basil 6-8

 Oregano 6-10

 Parsley 10-12

 Rosemary 8-10

 Thyme 6-10

 Chives 6-10

 Fennel 4-6

 Lemon balm 6-10

 Pumpkins 3-4

 Squash, 3-4

 Broccoli 6-8

 Brussel sprouts 6-8

 Cabbage 6-8

 Cauliflower 6-8

 Celery 6-8

 Cucumbers 3-4